-- 6507.1 Only applicants who were previously licensed in the District of Columbia to practice pharmacy may apply for licensure by reciprocity with waiver of licensure transfer. - 6507.2 To apply for a license by reciprocity with waiver of licensure transfer form, an applicant shall: - (a) Submit a completed application to the Board on the required forms and

-- (1) The applicant's social security number on the application.
-If the applicant does not have a social security number, the applicant shall: - (i) Submit with the application a sworn affidavit, under penalty of perjury, stating that he or she does not have a social security number; and - (ii) Submit proof acceptable to the Board that he or she is legally authorized to be in the United States, such as a Certificate of Citizenship or Naturalization, Resident Alien Card, a valid foreign passport with a visa; or a work permit card from the Department of Homeland Security (I-766 or I-688B). - (2) Two (2) recent passport-type photographs of the applicant's face measuring two inches by two inches (2" x 2"), which clearly expose the area from the top of the forehead to the bottom of the chin; and - (3) One (1) clear photocopy of a U.S. government-issued photo ID, such as a driver's license, as proof of identity. - (b) Submit proof acceptable to the Board of previous licensure in the District of Columbia to practice pharmacy; - (c) Submit verification of current licensure in good standing in another state to practice pharmacy; and - (d) Pay all required fees.
+- Only applicants who were previously licensed in the District of Columbia to practice pharmacy may apply for licensure by reciprocity with waiver of licensure transfer. - To apply for a license by reciprocity with waiver of licensure transfer form, an applicant shall: - (a) Submit a completed application to the Board on the required forms and include: - (1) The applicant's social security number on the application.
+If the applicant does not have a social security number, the applicant shall submit with the application a sworn affidavit, under penalty of perjury, stating that he or she does not have a social security number; - (2) Two (2) recent passport-type photographs of the applicant's face measuring two inches by two inches (2" x 2"), which clearly expose the area from the top of the forehead to the bottom of the chin; and - (3) One (1) clear photocopy of a U.S. government-issued photo ID, such as a driver's license, as proof of identity. - (b) Submit proof acceptable to the Board of previous licensure in the District of Columbia to practice pharmacy; - (c) Submit verification of current licensure in good standing in another state to practice pharmacy; and - (d) Pay all required fees.